Kirin626/qilinli-blog/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Qilin Li.
 Now I am a senior student of statistics at the University of Science and Technology of China (USTC).
 My interests include social network ananlysis and statistical machine learning.
+This is my [homepage](https://qilinli.netlify.app/).